-C. Surface Water Quality Standards
+D. Surface Water Quality Standards

 - 1. The discharge shall be free from pollutants in amounts or combinations that: - a.
 Settle to form bottom deposits that inhibit or prohibit the habitation, growth or propagation of aquatic life; - b.
 Cause objectionable odor in the area in which the surface water is located; - c.
-Cause off-flavor in aquatic organisms; - d.
-Are toxic to humans, animals, plants or other organisms; - e.
-Cause the growth of algae or aquatic plants that inhibit or prohibit the habitation, growth or propagation of other aquatic life or that impair recreational uses;
+Cause off-taste or odor in drinking water; - d.
+Cause off-flavor in aquatic organisms; - e.
+Are toxic to humans, animals, plants or other organisms; - f.
+Cause the growth of algae or aquatic plants that inhibit or prohibit the habitation, growth or propagation of other aquatic life or that impair recreational uses; - g.

-- f.
 Change the color of the surface water from natural background levels or color. - 2.
 The discharge shall be free from oil, grease and other pollutants that float as debris, foam, or scum; or that cause a film or iridescent appearance on the surface of the water; or that cause a deposit on a shoreline, bank or aquatic vegetation.